Skip to main content

 Effective January 1, 2025 – June 30, 2025

 In 2024, the Oregon Legislative Assembly passed Senate Bill (SB) 1595 (Oregon Laws 2024, chapter 100).
-The measure requires the Office of the State Court Administrator (OSCA) to increase the base amounts for several exemptions ffrom execution and garnishment annually according to the methodology described in the measure.
+Beginning January 1, 2025, the measure requires the Office of the State Court Administrator (OSCA) to adjust the base amounts for several exemptions from execution and garnishment annually according to the methodology described in the measure.
 The amounts are listed below:

 Homestead Exemption